How Modern Treasury Invented Event Locking

 Ledgers are a blend of accounting and engineering.
 Accounting, because they rely on an elaborate system that predates computers by a few thousand years.
 Engineering, because they sit at the center of all your company’s finances.

-Ledgers are hard to get right:
+They are hard to get right though:

 I used to work for a startup that, on every transaction, simply lost track of a couple of cents.
 As if they fell from our pockets every time we pulled out our wallets.